 - To give and receive information and references about past, current and prospective staff.

 - To monitor (as appropriate) use of the Association’s IT and communications systems in accordance with the acceptable use policy;

-- To make use of photographic images, on ISA website and on social media channels in accordance with the policy on taking, storing and using images of children;
+- To make use of still photographic images and moving video recordings, on ISA website and on social media channels in accordance with the policy on taking, storing and using images of children;

 - To carry out or cooperate with any internal or external complaints, disciplinary or investigation process; and

 - Where otherwise reasonably necessary for the Association’s purposes, including to obtain appropriate professional advice and insurance for the Association.